ARMmbed/mbed-os-5-docs/docs/tutorials/flow_control.md

 ## Examples of application flow control and task management

-We can use Blinky to explore flow control and task management in mbed OS applications.
+We can use Blinky to explore flow control and task management in Arm Mbed OS applications.
 We'll look at automated actions first, then move on to handling user actions.

 ### Flow control for automated actions